Helping Hints for the Present

 Use the verb 'am / is / are' in the present for positive, negative and question in the present simple passive to express a present passive operation.
 Remember that the passive takes the participle form of the principal verb.

-In-house accounting isn't used very often.
+That database isn't mined very often.

 Use 'have / has' in the present for the positive, negative and question forms for the present perfect tense to express something that has happened up to the present moment in time, or something which has occurred at an unspecified moment in the past.